Creole Gumbo

 • Brown the sausage in the bottom of a 7-quart enameled cast iron Dutch oven.

-• When the sausage is browned, remove to a paper towel-line plate.
+• When the sausage is browned, transfer to a paper towel-lined plate.

-• Prepare the doubled Trinity Roux in the Dutch oven. (see notes)
+• Prepare the doubled Trinity Roux in the pan drippings in the Dutch oven. (see notes)

 • When the Trinity Roux is ready, add the broth and cook for five additional minutes, using a wooden cooking spoon to pick up any browned pieces on the bottom of the pot that might have stuck while cooking the roux.

-• Add the sausage back to the pot along with the tomato sauce, stewed tomatoes, frozen okra, paprika and onion powder.
+• Add the sausage back to the pot along with the seasoned chicken pieces, tomato sauce, stewed tomatoes, frozen okra, paprika and onion powder.

 • Bring to a rolling boil, then reduce heat to medium and cook for 45 minutes to 1 hour, stirring often and scraping the bottom of the pot with the wooden spoon each time you stir.

-• Add the seasoned shrimp, lump or claw crab meat and blue crabs to the pot.
+• Add the seasoned shrimp, crab meat and blue crabs to the pot.

 • Cook for an additional 5 to 10 minutes, or until the shrimp turn opaque and the blue crabs turn a deep reddish-orange color.